NanoComp/meep/doc/docs/Introduction.md

 Many references are available on FDTD methods for computational electromagnetics.
 See, for example:

--   Allen Taflove and Susan C. Hagness, *Computational Electrodynamics: The Finite-Difference Time-Domain Method* (Artech: Norwood, MA, 2005).
+- A. Taflove and S.C.
+Hagness, [Computational Electrodynamics: The Finite-Difference Time-Domain Method](http://us.artechhouse.com/Computational-Electrodynamics-The-Finite-Difference-Time-Domain-Method-Third-Edition-P1634.aspx), Artech: Norwood, MA, (2005).

+- A. Taflove, A. Oskooi, and S.G.
+Johnson, [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](http://us.artechhouse.com/Advances-in-FDTD-Computational-Electrodynamics-P1567.aspx), Artech: Norwood, MA, (2013).

 ### The Illusion of Continuity